gvolpe/neovim-flake/README.md

 $ nix run github:gvolpe/neovim-flake#
 ```

+By default, Scala, Dhall, Elm, Nix, Haskell, and SQL lsp servers are enabled.

 ## Options

 The philosophy behind this flake configuration is sensible options.
 While the default package has almost everything enabled, when building your own config using the overlay everything is disabled.
 By enabling a plugin or language, it will set up the keybindings and plugin automatically.
 Additionally each plugin knows when another plugin is enabled allowing for smart configuration of keybindings and automatic setup of things like completion sources and languages.